top of page

 • Physical principles - vest, arm and sled

-• Balancing the Steadicam - both static and dynamic
+• Balancing the Steadicam - the Physics of both static and dynamic balance

 • Inertial control and augmentation